-Hie-jinja Shrine is located on a hilltop between the business district of Asakasa and the government buildings of Nagatacho.
-It is one of Tokyo's major shrines, particularly notable for the beautiful and stately Sanno Matsuri and its connection to the Tokugawa clan.
+Hie-jinja Shrine is located on a hilltop between the Akasaka office district and the government buildings of Nagatacho.
+It is one of Tokyo's major shrines, particularly notable for the beautiful and stately Sanno Matsuri festival and its connection to the Tokugawa clan.

-The west entrance takes you through a vivid tunnel of red torii, one of the most photographed scenes in Japan.
+The west entrance takes you through a vivid tunnel of red torii, which is well worth seeing.

-You can reach the shrine easily by train or taxi.
+You can reach the shrine easily by subway or taxi.

-The shrine is centrally located and is accessible from a number of stations.
-It's a three-minute walk from Tameiki-Sanno Station on the Tokyo Metro Namboku Line and Ginza Line.
+The shrine is located in the city center and is accessible from a number of stations.
+It's a three-minute walk from Tameike-Sanno Station on the Tokyo Metro Namboku Line and Ginza Line.

-The shrine houses some of Japan's most treasured relics, including the “Itomaki-no-Tachi” (long sword with detailed lacing on the handle) crafted by Ichimonji Norimune and another sword made by Bishu Osafune Nagamitsu that once belonged to Emperor Meiji.
+The shrine houses some of Japan's most treasured relics, including the Itomaki-no-Tachi (long sword with detailed lacing on the handle) crafted by Ichimonji Norimune and another sword made by Bizen Osafune Nagamitsu that once belonged to Emperor Meij.